rschm007/Readme_Generator/Develop/ExampleREADME.md

       <br>
       -----------------------------
       <br>
-      If you would like to contribute, please send me a message or fork this repo
+      If you'd like to contribute, please message me or make a fork request
       <br>

       <br>